nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

 When sync to vblank is enabled with TwinView, OpenGL can only sync to one of the display devices; this may cause tearing corruption on the display device to which OpenGL is not syncing.
-You can use the environment variable __GL_SYNC_DISPLAY_DEVICE to specify to which display device OpenGL should sync.
+You can use the environment variable __GL_SYNC_DISPLAY_DEVICE to specify which display device should be synchronized to for OpenGL or Vulkan.
 You should set this environment variable to the name of a display device; for example "CRT-1".
 Look for the line "Connected display device(s):" in your X log file for a list of the display devices present and their names.
 You may also find it useful to review Chapter 12 "Configuring Twinview" and the section on Ensuring Identical Mode Timings in Chapter 18.
+This environment variable is only applicable to Vulkan while using either VK_PRESENT_MODE_FIFO_KHR or VK_PRESENT_MODE_FIFO_RELAXED_KHR.

 If a display device is being provided by a synchronized RandR 1.4 Output Sink, it will not be listed under "Connected display device(s):", but can still be